MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-config-group.md

 After deployment, a default configuration group (**Default configuration**) is created.
 This configuration group can't be changed or deleted.

-Administrators can assign different configuration groups to different levels, such as the vendor account, legal entity, and system.
-After a vendor account and legal entity are determined, the application checks whether an existing configuration group is assigned to the vendor.
-If no configuration group is found, the system checks the legal entity level.
-If no configuration group is assigned to the vendor or the legal entity, the configuration group that's specified in **System preferences** is used.

 ### Manage configuration groups

 To manage configuration groups, go to **Setup**, and select **System setup \> Define configuration groups component**.

+> [!NOTE]
-To create a new configuration group, select a configuration group, and then select **Copy**.
+> To create a new configuration group, select an existing configuration group, and then select **Copy**.
 A new configuration group is created by duplicating the existing group.
 The new configuration group appears in the **Configuration group** list view.
 It has all the same values as the original configuration group except in the **Group name** and **Group description** fields.

 ### Define the confidence score

 Administrators can define the quality standard for the invoice date that's recognized by AI Builder.
 When the recognition is completed, structured invoice data and the corresponding confidence score for each field on the invoice are sent from AI Builder.
 The confidence score on each recognized field indicates confidence about the accuracy for the returned result.
 For more information about confidence scores, see [Confidence score](/azure/applied-ai-services/form-recognizer/concept-accuracy-confidence).
 The confidence score on each recognized field indicates confidence about the accuracy of the returned result.
 The value range of confidence scores in Invoice capture is interpreted as a number from 0 (zero) through 100.
 A higher score indicates that AI Builder has more confidence in the recognized result.
 Administrators can configure the threshold of confidence scores to indicate different message severities.
 The low confidence message will display in the side-by-side viewer.
+> [!NOTE]
+> The confidence score will not be improved since Microsoft is not allowed to train the prebuilt model with customer data without permission.
+In most cases, the captured text is accurate and the low confidence score results from a lack of sample invoices during the prebuilt model training process.
+To address this, administrators can enable the **"Use confidence score"** parameter under **Setup system > Manage process rules** to determine whether the validation logic for low confidence scores is still applied.

 ### Define whether manual review is required before invoice creation